7 Common File Sharing Mistakes Accountants Make

 7. Failing to Manage File Access Properly

-When sensitive files are shared, it’s crucial to monitor who accesses them and when.
-Without monitoring, unauthorized access can go undetected – leaving your accounting firm vulnerable to security breaches.
+When sensitive files are shared, it's crucial to monitor who accesses them and when.
+Without monitoring, unauthorized access can go undetected—leaving your accounting firm vulnerable.

-It’s called TeuPortal, and it’s an affordable, user-friendly file-sharing solution that’s perfect for accountants and accounting firms.
-To learn how it can transform your business and scale up as you grow, contact the TeuPortal team today for an initial consultation.
+It's called TeuPortal, and it's an affordable, user-friendly file-sharing solution that's perfect for accountants and accounting firms.
+Contact the TeuPortal team today for an initial consultation.